YusofBandar/girl_talk/README.md

 # Girl Talk Visulisation

  Girl Talk, is an American disc jockey who specializes in mashups and digital sampling.
-This repo visualises All Day and Feed the Animals albums by Girl Talk.
+This repo visualises 'All Day' and 'Feed the Animals' albums by Girl Talk.

  ![Record](https://github.com/YusofBandar/girl_talk/blob/master/data/screen_shots/capture.PNG)